EXCLUSIVE-US-Saudi defence pact tied to Israel deal, Palestinian demands put aside

 "The normalisation will be between Israel and Saudi Arabia.
 If the Palestinians oppose it the kingdom will continue in its path," said one of the regional sources.
 "Saudi Arabia supports a peace plan for the Palestinians, but this time it wanted something for Saudi Arabia, not just for the Palestinians."

-The Saudi government and the U.S. State Department did not respond to emailed questions about this article.
+The Saudi government did not respond to emailed questions about this article.

 'LESS THAN A FULL TREATY'